 This indicator provides an important measure of prevalence of discriminatory attitudes towards people living with HIV.
 More completely assessing progress towards eliminating HIV-related stigma and discrimination and the success or failure of efforts to reduce stigma requires measuring other domains of stigma and discrimination.

-4.2 Avoidance of HIV services because of stigma and discrimination among key populations (A-D)
+4.2 Avoidance of health care among key populations because of stigma and discrimination (A-D)

-Avoidance of HIV services because of stigma and discrimination among key populations
+Avoidance of health care among key populations because of stigma and discrimination

 This indicator is divided into four subindicators: